Super Lawyers

 Example Exactech Logic Knee Implant Lawsuit

 One of the first post-recall Exactech knee replacement lawsuits was filed in federal court in New York.
 The case, Burke v.
 Exactech Inc., 1:22-cv-020806 (S.D.
-NY), was filed on March 14, 2022.
-The plaintiff, James C. Burke, had the Exactech Optetrak Logic implanted in his left knee in 2013 and another one implanted in his right knee two years later.
+NY), involves a plaintiff who had the Exactech Optetrak Logic implanted in his left knee in 2013 and another one implanted in his right knee two years later.
 Burke’s Optetrak Logic implant only lasted a short time and the complaint claims that he suffered pain, instability, and bone loss in the years following the surgery.
 Eventually, Burke underwent extensive revision surgery in 2019.
 She hired a personal injury lawyer to bring an Exactech recall lawsuit.

 The product liability claims in Burke’s Exactech lawsuit rely heavily on Exactech’s February 2022 recall announcement of all Exactech knee and ankle replacement implant systems.
 The Burke complaint cites the recall based on the defective packaging and premature wear of the plastic liner inserts as evidence that the Optetrak implant was defective.
 He claims Exactech knew about these defective inserts and negligently failed to warn doctors and patients.
 Burke’s Exactech recall lawsuit asserts that the premature failure of his Exactech knee implants after just six years was a direct and proximate result of “accelerated polyethylene wear” in the Optetrak inserts.